DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Wed 3 May
 - Since the College decided that our last "Thursday" class meets on Wed 3 May, **make sure that you do not have any schedule conflicts**.
-- Class will **begin at 1:15pm today and will take place in my Zoom room** to ensure time for all presenters to interact with guest experts.
+- Class will **begin at 1:15pm and end at 2:45pm and will take place in my Zoom room** to ensure time for all presenters to interact with guest experts.
 Students must log into my Zoom room a few minutes before their designated time.
-- Build 7: Present Final Data Stories to guest expert, Ilya Ilyankou (Trinity '18 and co-author of <https://HandsOnDataViz.org>), who will review final data stories online before the event.
-Each team will have up to 2 minutes to orally present highlights, then 4-5 minutes to respond to questions from evaluators about your data analysis, storytelling, and design decisions.
-Worth 10 points, scored by guest evaluator.
+- Build 7: Present Final Data Stories to guest experts, [Taylor Johnston](https://www.ctinsider.com/author/taylor-johnston/) (Interactive Graphics Reporter, CT Insider) and Ilya Ilyankou (Trinity '18 and co-author of <https://HandsOnDataViz.org>).
+Both will review final data stories online before the event.
+Students will have up to 2 minutes to orally present highlights, then 4-5 minutes to respond to questions from evaluators about your data analysis, storytelling, and design decisions.
+Worth 10 points, scored by guest evaluators.